Australian Rivers and Waterways

 The river runs through three states Victoria, New South Wales and South Australia and has four major dams, a number of storage weirs and locks it is the major domestic water supply for over 1.5 million households.
-The ABORIGINALS have had an interest in the river for some 40,000 years and golfers love the place as there are some thirty seven golf courses along the banks.
+The ABORIGINAL PEOPLES have had a special interest in the river for many milleniums and golfers love the place as there are upward of forty golf courses along the banks.

-The Darling River which is one of the longest rivers the third longest in fact in the country, measuring some 1,475 kilometers from northern New South Wales to its confluence with?
-YEP !
-You guessed it - the Murray River - at Wentworth in southern NSW on the border with Victoria in the picturesque SUNRAYSIA DISTRICT.
+The Darling River which is one of the longest rivers the third longest in fact in the country, measuring some 1,475 kilometers from northern New South Wales to its confluence with the, YEP !
+You guest it the MURAY! at Wentworth in NSW.

 The Lachlan River is another significant river that flows west and then south in central New South Wales, terminating in the Great Cumbung swamp near Oxley Wyangala Dam was built not far from Cowra NSW to assist in the flow of the river, this river joins the Murrumbidgee River to the south.